 Ultimately it will help you decide, ‘is truck driving worth it for me?’

-Pros and cons of a trucking job
+Pros and cons of a truck driving job

-1. Independent work environment.
+1. Having an independent work environment.

 2. Traveling the country.